 Internet connection options vary by Internet Service Provider and by region.
-Customers should consider some of the following factors before selecting an Internet package: speed or bandwidth, cost, availability, reliability and convenience.
-In order to determine what Internet plan is right for you, we recommend you review the different types of Internet connections available on the market today.
+Customers should consider some of the following factors before selecting an Internet package and Internet connection type: connection speed or bandwidth, cost, availability, reliability and convenience.
+In order to determine what Internet plan is right for you, we recommend you review the different types of Internet connections and connection speeds available on the market today.

 Understanding The Differences Between Internet Connections

-When determining which type of Internet connection is right for you or your family, it's important to understand the distinction between each connection.
+When determining which type of Internet speed and Internet connection type is right for you or your family, it's important to understand the distinction between each connection.
 In today's age, there are numerous ways to connect laptops, desktops, mobile phones, gaming consoles, e-readers and tablets to the Internet.
 Some of the most widely used Internet connections are described below.

 Many cell phone and smartphone providers offer voice plans with Internet access.
-Mobile Internet connections provide good speeds and allow you to access the Internet on the go.
+Mobile Internet connections provide good speeds and allow you to access the Internet.

 This high-speed Internet connection is provided through either cable or telephone companies.
 One of the fastest options available, broadband Internet uses multiple data channels to send large quantities of information.
 The term broadband is shorthand for broad bandwidth.
 Broadband Internet connections such as DSL and cable are considered high-bandwidth connections.
 Although many DSL connections can be considered broadband, not all broadband connections are DSL.